 In addition, these condensed interim financial statements have been prepared on the accrual basis, except for cash flow information.
-These financial statements are presented in Canadian dollars, which is the Company's functional currency.
+These condensed interim condensed interim financial statements are presented in Canadian dollars, which is the Company's functional currency.

-(c) Approval of the financial statements
+(c) Approval of the condensed interim financial statements

-These condensed interim financial statements were approved and authorized for issue by the Board of Directors on November 24, 2023.
+These condensed interim financial statements were approved and authorized for issue by the Board of Directors on May 28, 2024.